siewla/ideagram/README.md

 * **Method-override** is used to to convert HTTP verbs such as PUT or DELETE in places where the client doesn't support it
 * **shortid** is used to create amazingly short non-sequential url-friendly unique ids
 * **Bcrypt** is used to hash and store passwords in database
-* **Express-session** is used to store the user state with each given being assiged a unique session.
+* **Express-session** is used to store the user state with each given being assigned a unique session.
 * **MomentJS** is used as a wrapper to handle Date object
 * **Multer** is used to handle multipart/form-data for images uploading
 * **Bootstrap Material Design** is used for CSS framework for HTML and CSS design templates